h12w/gspec/DESIGN.md

 * In default mode, it should display nothing but the failure information.
 * In verbose mode, it should display an additional progress line (.F*).

-If a reporter instance needs to serve multiple "go test" test functions, it must be locked when called (?).
+RESTRICTION:
+* If there is a single test scheduler in a single "go test" function, then a single reporter instance that serves it needs no locking.
+(Recommended) needed.
+* If there are multiple test schedulers, there should be a single reporeter instance to seve them all and it needs to be locked.
+* If there are multiple test schedulers and one reporter per scheduler, then "go test" functions should not be run concurrently.
+* Otherwise, test cases could be printed interwaved in console.

 ###Failure
 When test code panicks, "go test" prints the error and terminates immediately.